SAP-samples/teched2023-AD265/README.md

 [Exercise 9 - Card with Sensor Details](exercises/ex9/) (*[browse sources](https://github.com/SAP-samples/teched2023-AD265/tree/code/exercises/ex9)*)<br>
 <!-- [Exercise 10  - Deployment to SAP BTP - Cloud Foundry runtime](exercises/ex10/) -->

+You can not only access the resulting code after each exercise by following the links above, but also import it to SAP Business Application Studio.
+Instructions how to do this can be [found here](https://github.com/SAP-samples/teched2023-AD285/tree/code).

 Start with exercise 0 [here](exercises/ex0/).

 ## Contributing